-Sugar production in MY23 is estimated at 805,000 metric tons (MT).
-Production continues to improve because of continued investments in irrigation, refining equipment and improved seeds.
-Estimated sugar production for MY22 is 785,000 MT.
-New data provided by CONSAA show exports reaching 545,948 MT for MY22 and are estimated at 524,200 MT for MY23.
+Sugar production in MY24 is estimated at 787,000 metric tons (MT).
+Production continues to improve because of continued investments in irrigation, refining equipment, and improved seeds.
+Estimated sugar production for MY23 is 765,000 MT.
+New data provided by CONSAA show exports reaching 505,029 MT for MY23 and are estimated at 495,000 MT for MY24.

-Recent production numbers compiled by FAS/El Salvador show that the MY23 sugarcane harvest is expected to reach 6.84 MMT.
-This production forecast is slightly higher than in MY22 because of a rebound in economic growth after the adverse effects of COVID-19 on the overall Salvadoran economy, including the sugar sector.
+Recent production numbers compiled by FAS/El Salvador show that the MY24 sugarcane harvest is expected to reach 6.75 MMT.
+This production forecast is higher than in MY23 because of a continued rebound in economic growth after the adverse effects of COVID-19 on the overall Salvadoran economy, including the sugar sector.

-Planted area is expected to remain at 79,000 hectares during MY23 mainly due to a continued stabilization of producers joining the sector.
+Planted area is expected to remain at 79,000 hectares during MY24 mainly due to a continued stabilization of producers joining the sector.
 Planted area could increase in the near future if the security situation continues improving in rural areas, sugar prices increase, and the ethanol production law is implemented.
 There are approximately 300,000 hectares of idle land in the country that could be devoted to increased sugarcane production.
-However, the Government of El Salvador (GOES) seems to be more focused on improving basic grain, vegetable, fruit, dairy, and meat production through a national agricultural recovery program that was announced in the fourth quarter of 2021 by the President.
+However, the Government of El Salvador (GOES) seems to be more focused on improving basic grain, vegetable, fruit, dairy, and meat production through a national agricultural recovery program to combat inflation and improve food security.